 Real treatment options

 At Beach Wellness MD, our experienced care team offers multiple treatment options for dealing with varicose veins.
-We can suggest lifestyle changes and home therapies that may resolve your varicose veins, including regular exercise, weight loss, and massage.

 Still, varicose veins can’t always be reversed through lifestyle changes alone.
 Dr. Golshan also offers a range of nonsurgical treatment options from his Brentwood, Los Angeles office.
 Among the options you can choose from are: